Gabaldonlab/redundans/README.md

 Redundans removes all contigs, but the longest one, that fullfill identity & overlap critaria during reduction step.
 For more info see [issue #8](https://github.com/lpryszcz/redundans/issues/8).

 ## FAQ - INSTALL.sh
+### Installation succeeded, but redundans fails with `ImportError: No module named Bio`
+Make sure you opened new terminal window after installation finished/

 ### Installation succeeded, but redundans fails with `Bio.MissingPythonDependencyError: Requires sqlite3, which is included Python 2.5+`
 Most likely you didn't install libsqlite3-dev before running installer.
 Try this:
 ```bash